broadinstitute/wfl/docs/md/workload.md

 to a desired location in the cloud.

 ## Example workload
 The specific values below are from the COVID-19 Surveillance in Terra project.
-Workloads for other projects may have different fields available in the source, executor and sink.
+Workloads for other projects may leverage different implementations for source, executor or sink.

 ```
 {